Doctor of Psychology (Clinical Psychology)

-This course is fully accredited by the Australian Psychology Accreditation Council (APAC).
+This new course will be conditionally accredited by the Australian Psychology Accreditation Council (APAC) until there are graduates and at that time it will receive full accreditation.
 Graduates of this course will be eligible for full registration with the Psychology Board of Australia and membership of the APS College of Clinical Psychologists.

-Requirements for admission can be found at HDR Degree Requirements
+Requirements for admission can be found at See HDR Degree Requirements

 AQF level 8 Bachelor of Psychology Honours degree with an award level of at least Class IIA, including a total of at least one semester of supervised project work, the results of which contributed to the honours award level.

 Applicants of non-English speaking backgrounds must meet the English language proficiency requirements of Band 3c – Schedule II of the JCU Admissions Policy.

 Additional selection requirements

 Special admission requirements

 Additional completion requirements

 Demonstrated interpersonal skills and suitability for Clinical Psychology